+- Water Storage Tanks;

+- Emergency Diesel Generator (EDG);

+- Stores:

+- Gas Above Ground Installation (AGI) connection equipment expansion;

+- Electrical bay and bus section to the existing electrical substation;

+- Underground services/ electrical cabling;

-- Water Storage Tanks; and - Surface Water Drainage system.
+- Surface Water Drainage system; and

+- Upgrade to existing Foul Water Treatment System.

-4.3.3 The construction phase of the Proposed Development will comprise:
+- 4.3.3 The construction phase of the Proposed Development will comprise:

-- Temporary construction and laydown areas within the Overall Project Site comprising hardstanding, laydown, and open storage areas;
+- Temporary construction and laydown areas within the Site comprising hardstanding, laydown, and open storage areas;

 - Temporary facilities and stores;

 - Materials and plant storage;

 - Contractor compounds and construction staff office and welfare facilities;

 - Temporary vehicle parking facilities;

 - Security fencing and gates;

 - External lighting; and

 - Signage.

 - 4.3.4 In connection with and in addition to the above, the following infrastructure will be included:

 - Internal roads;

 - External lighting, including lighting columns;

 - Security fencing and gates; and

 - Utilities, pipes, cables and connection to existing surface water drainage systems, oilwater separators, including channelling, culverting, crossings and works to existing drainage ditches and systems.

-- 4.3.5 The proposed plant will be required under the Grid Code to maintain a secondary fuel supply of approximately 5,200t (6,100m3) of distillate (diesel) fuel which will be contained in a tank within a bunded area.
+- 4.3.5 The proposed plant will be required under the Grid Code to maintain a secondary fuel supply of approximately 6,600m3 (5,400t) of back up fuel (distillate or HVO) which will be contained in a tank within a bunded area.
 The purpose of this secondary fuel is to ensure that power can still be supplied to the electricity network in the event of an interruption to supply from the gas connection.
 The secondary fuel will only be used in the unlikely event that both the gas connection is unavailable and other generation sources on the transmission grid cannot meet demand.